What Does Your Email Address Say About You?

 It’s Easy: Get a Dot Com Address

-Especially for business, when you use your dot-com (or .net, .biz, .org) email address, your communication will be seen as an expected or legitimate contact instead of a spammer.
-The same goes for gmail.com, yahoo.com and msn.com type free accounts.
+Especially for a business, when you use your dot-com (or .net, .biz, .org) email address, your communication will be seen as an expected or legitimate contact instead of a spammer.
+The same goes for gmail.com, yahoo.com, and msn.com type free accounts.
 Why would you use those for business and give those companies all your data to do with what they want (including selling you out to advertisers)?

 “But I want to use my gmail.com email address!”
 When asked for a good business reason to do so?
 Silence…